 Restrictions on leaving the State of Illinois:

-Getting your Bond Money Back:
+Getting Your Money Back:

 With my 23 years of experience as a DUI/criminal attorney, I can advise you on the best legal strategy for the best outcome for you.
 Call me at (708) 410-0090 to set up a meeting.

-Three types of bonds in Illinois:
+Three Types of Bonds in Illinois:

 Personal Recognizance/I Bond:

-A “D Bond” is where a person has to post 10% of the actual bond amount.
-For example, if the bond amount is $1,000, you would have to post $100.
-Likewise, if the bond amount is $10,000, then you would have to post $1,000.
+This is where a person has to post 10% of the actual bond amount.
+For example, if the amount is $1,000, you would have to post $100.
+Likewise, if the amount is $10,000, then you would have to post $1,000.
 Once the case is over, the court clerk keeps 10% of the money you posted.
-So, if you posted $100, you would receive $90. back ($100 – 10% = $90).
+So, if you posted $100, you would receive $90 back ($100 – 10% = $90).